How To Use A Colon Or Semicolon Correctly Every Time

 You’ve only got two logical choices–earn more or spend less.

 Deciding on which option would be better is a matter of style.
 If you use an em dash, it might be less formal.

 If you are ever in doubt about your punctuation, you can always use a grammar checker to help you out.

-The use of good punctuation is one of the differences between being a writer and a great writer.
+The use of good punctuation is one of the differences between being a writer and being a great writer.

 We all know what a question mark or exclamation mark says and that quotation marks indicate what someone said.